danielwestermann/ThePostgreSQLGame/Readme.md

 # The PostgreSQL Game

 The goal of this game is to get the passwords for the various user accounts in the PostgreSQl cluster.
 Retriving a password for a user unlocks the ability to get the password for the next user.
 Usernames are postgres, postgres1, postgres2, and so on.
-As soon as yoz have the password for the next user, connect as that user and proceed with the next level.
+As soon as yoy have the password for the next user, connect as that user and proceed with the next level.

 This is heavily inspired by https://overthewire.org/wargames/bandit/ which does more or less the same on the operating system level.
 The reason for all this is, to get people trained on basic PostgreSQL stuff.